 For example, Cruciferous and leafy greens are common vegetables in this diet.
 They might protect you from mental decline, heart disease, and type 2 diabetes.

-Cons Of Using Salad As A Weight Loss Diet
+Cons Of Using Salad Diet Plan For 2 Weeks

 Is Salad Good For You?